On a daily basis, the MOD Customer Service team are asked variations of the following questions:

 - You are wanting to do juice cleanses, fasts or improve the quality of your diet overall

 - You want to make homemade nut milks

 - You want the ability to make healthy and delicious sorbets (using the complimentary sorbet attachment)

-- You have the ability to spend a few extra dollars (we do have Afterpay available!)
+- You have the ability to spend a few extra dollars (and yes, we do have Afterpay available!)